Remifentanil (Intravenous route)

 Precautions While Using This Medicine:

-It is very important that your doctor check your progress closely while you are receiving this medicine to see if it is working properly and to allow for a change in the dose.
+Your doctor will check your progress closely while you or your child are receiving this medicine .
+This will allow your doctor to see if the medicine is working properly and to decide if you should continue to receive it.

 Side Effects of This Medicine: